Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 Desember 2025 03.32.45 UTC
+- WIB: Senin, 29 Desember 2025 04.27.28 UTC
-- WITA: Senin, 29 Desember 2025 04.32.45 UTC
+- WITA: Senin, 29 Desember 2025 05.27.28 UTC
-- WIT: Senin, 29 Desember 2025 05.32.45 UTC
+- WIT: Senin, 29 Desember 2025 06.27.28 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success